-Known in English as St James the Greater, he originally was a fisherman in the Sea of Galilee who became a disciple of Jesus and one of the twelve apostles, witnessing miracles like His appearance on the shores of Lake Tiberias or His resurrection.
+Known in English as Saint James the Greater, he originally was a fisherman in the Sea of Galilee who became a disciple of Jesus and one of the Twelve Apostles, witnessing miracles like His appearance on the shores of Lake Tiberias or His resurrection.

 After the death of Christ Santiago came to Hispania, modern Spain and Portugal, to start preaching in the northwest of the Iberian Peninsula.
 As the Virgin Mary appeared to Him announcing her impending death, he took the perilous journey back to Jerusalem to pay his respects.

 There Santiago was captured and executed by beheading for heresy by King Herod Agrippa I in the year 44 AD.
 Although he died in his native land, his remains were somehow buried in Galicia at an unknown location by his followers.

 They were discovered around 820 by bishop Theodemir of Iria, guided by a light in the sky that a hermit had seen.
 King Alfonso II of Asturias (c.
 760-842) went on a pilgrimage there and had a modest chapel and a small monastery erected above them.

 A larger temple slowly attracted a growing number of pilgrims from remote places.
 This custom slowly evolved into the Camino de Santiago (Saint James Way) as we know it today, although besides the religious aspect the route has gained considerable touristic importance.